Cyclone Katrina: Meteorological history

 Katrina crossed 160°E and moved into the South Pacific basin during 7 January, where it was monitored by the Fiji Meteorological Service (FMS), as it passed about 90 km to the south of Rennell Island in the Solomon Islands.
 The system subsequently started move south-eastward towards the island nation of Vanuatu, as started to intensify faster, as Susan moved south-eastward towards Fiji.
 The system subsequently came within 220 km of Vanuatu's northernmost island, Espiritu Santo, before it recurved westward during 9 January, due to a weakening of the monsoonal westerlies and the development of an anticyclone to the south of the system.
 Later that day, the FMS reported that the system had peaked as a Category 3 severe tropical cyclone on the Australian region scale, with 10-minute sustained wind speeds of 150 km/h (90 mph).
 The JTWC also reported during 9 January that the system had peaked with 1-minute sustained wind speeds of 165 km/h (105 mph), which made the system equivalent to a Category 2 hurricane on the Saffir–Simpson hurricane wind scale.

 On 11 January, Katrina moved south of Rennell Island and then crossed back into the Brisbane area six hours later, where it crossed the 160E on its eastward journey, then the storm turned westward, where it maintained that course until 15 January.
 On January 15, the storm moved south-southwestward, where it reached Category 2-equivalent strength on the Saffir–Simpson Hurricane Scale, with a central barometric pressure of 940 mbar.
 Katrina weakened rapidly and slowed before making a tight loop on 17 and 18 January.
 After completing the loop, Cyclone Katrina moved eastward for 12 hours, before moving east-southeastward for three days.
 During that time, Katrina briefly reached Category 1 strength once more, before slowing down and being affected by wind shear.
 By 24 January, Katrina had weakened to a tropical depression.
 Over the next few days, Katrina's remnant low moved south-westward, before turning northwestward during 28 January.
-The system was last noted by the JTWC on 2 February, while situated just off the coast of the Cape York Peninsula.
+The system then possibly reformed into Cyclone Victor on 8 February.